PixelExperience/docs/device_requirements.md

 # Device Requirements

-- The device may enforce SELinux.

-- The device must have working and bug-free:
+- The device may have SELinux Enforcing to release builds.

-  - General audio.

-  - General media.

-  - RIL (phone calls and mobile data).
-VoLTE is not required in any way.

-  - General camera.

-  - Bluetooth.

-  - NFC if applicable.
-GooglePay and payments methods that uses NFC aren't required to be working.

-  - Fingerprint scanner if applicable.

-  - Proximity sensor.

-  - WiFi.
+- The device must have complete hardware compatibility according with the stock ROM i.e. if IR blaster works on the stock ROM, it must work on PE.
+VoLTE alone is allowed to be ignored, so does NFC payments methods.

 - The device trees must have some required commits.
 You can check them at [this url](https://github.com/PixelExperience-Devices/required_commits).

+- The device must pass SafetyNet out of the box, without any 3rd part mods.
+Yet custom build fingerprints (eg. Pixels Build fingerprints) aren't allowed if any device stock build fingerprint works to pass SafetyNet.

 - The device must not include any unused overlays and packages.
-This includes but is not limited to packages not being built, obsolete packages, placebo 'tweaks' or any packages that will include unnecessary and/or unwanted features, as stated in the rule #8 at [Maintainers Code of Conduct](https://github.com/PixelExperience/docs/blob/master/maintainers_code_of_conduct.md).
+This includes but is not limited to packages not being built, packages that doesn't work, obsolete packages, placebo 'tweaks' or any packages that will include unnecessary and/or unwanted features, as stated in the rule #6 at [Maintainers Code of Conduct](https://github.com/PixelExperience/docs/blob/master/maintainers_code_of_conduct.md).

+- The device sources must be in accordance with rules #6, #7, #8 and #9, stated at [Maintainers Code of Conduct](https://github.com/PixelExperience/docs/blob/master/maintainers_code_of_conduct.md).

+- If the device has Full Disk Encyption (a.k.a FDE) mustn't build the Google Play System Updates/Updatable APEX, as the same just works on devices that has File-Base Encryption (FBE).
+Same for kernel 3.18 or older versions devices.

-- The device mustn't have the need of a lot of commits, and if so it must be in accordance with the following item below
+- The device mustn't have the need of a lot of patches, and if so it must be in accordance with the following item below

 - If there're commits that are needed in repos other than the device specific ones, they must: